-Tennessee’s Department of Labor and Workforce Development has decided that the HiSET exam (developed by ETS – Educational Testing Service) will be the sole option for adults who want to earn their HSE (High School Equivalency) Diploma in Tennessee.
+Tennessee’s Department of Labor and Workforce Development decided that the HiSET exam (developed by ETS – Educational Testing Service) is the sole option for adults who want to earn their HSE (High School Equivalency) Diploma in Tennessee.

-Until April 2016, adults who never finished their regular high school education in Tennessee could choose between the GED® and the HiSET to earn a credential that is across America regarded as the equivalency to a high school diploma.
+Until a few years ago, adults who never finished their regular high school education in Tennessee could choose between the GED and the HiSET to earn a credential that is across America regarded as the equivalency to a high school diploma.

-The new GED exam was only available in a computer-based format and had become pretty expensive ($120 for the four tests in total).
+The GED® exam is only available in a computer-based format and has become pretty expensive (currently around $144 for the four tests in total).

-The HiSET exam is available in both paper-based and computer-based formats is cheaper than the GED exam ($75 vs. $120), and is developed in line with the Common Core Education Standards.
+The HiSET® exam is available in both paper-based and computer-based formats and is cheaper than the GED exam, and is developed in line with the Common Core Education Standards.

 The HiSET exam includes five tests in the academic subject fields of Math, Science, Social Studies, Language Reading, and Language Writing.

-So now Tennessee applicants can no longer sign up for the GED exam, The HiSET is the only available option.
+So Tennessee applicants can no longer sign up for the GED exam; the HiSET is the only available option.

-Students who have already taken one or more modules (sub-tests) of the GED exam but not yet completed it, had the chance to complete the remaining subtests of the GED exam until July 2016.
+Students who have already taken one or more modules (sub-tests) of the GED exam, but have not yet completed it, had the chance to complete the remaining subtests of the GED exam.

-The questions are comparable to the ones on the actual test so you have the chance to discover at what level your knowledge and skills are, and which subject areas need your most preparation attention.
+The questions found on the HiSET practice test are comparable to the ones on the actual test, so you have the chance to discover at what level your knowledge and skills are and which subject areas need your most preparation attention.